BakkerGames/GRIFTools/DAGS_SYNTAX.md

 @isnumber(value)

->Returns true if the value is an integer number.

-@isnumberdata(key)

->Returns true if the raw value for "key" is an integer number.
+>Returns true if "value" is an integer number.

-@isscriptdata(key)
+@isscript(key)

->Checks if the raw value for "key" starts with "@".
+>Checks if the value for "key" starts with "@".
+Does not run the script.

 @le(value1,value2)